 When it comes to our health, it's really important that we consider our brain health.
 Here at Noggin, we’re on a mission to ensure that brain health becomes just as important as our physical and mental health.

-Did you know your brain is a muscle and that it needs to be trained the same way you might train your physical muscles and as we age its even more important that we stimulate our brain cells.
+Did you know your brain is an organ but can benefit from being thought of as a muscle?
+As we age its even more important that we stimulate our brain cells.

 There's a reason people are not considered wise in the early years of their lives.
 Whilst a 17-year-old football player may have muscles larger than most full-grown men will ever achieve, his brain has not yet developed to the degree a 60-year-olds has.
 Brain plasticity is the brain's ability to learn and grow as you age and to maximise its potential, you have to train it regularly – the same way a bodybuilder must work their muscles.

-Read on for three ways you can start to develop your brains muscles today.
+Read on for three ways you can start to develop your brain health below.

 Challenging your mind can improve select brain skills that play a crucial role in maintaining overall brain health.
 Soduku, Chess, Bridge, Monopoly, Cluedo and jigsaws are all great to stimulate your brain.
 People who play games such as cards and board games are more likely to stay mentally sharp in later life, a study from the University of Edinburgh suggests.

 Meditation is a proven way to build clarity and serenity by letting go of stress.
 Consider trying an app like Calm or Headspace to help you get started.
 There are 12 science based benefits of meditation which you can read here.